-8th Holborn Scout Group is a mixed youth organisation with a membership of about 80 young people aged 6 to 18+, supported by a team of volunteer leaders and assistants.
+8th Holborn Scout Group is a mixed youth organisation with a membership of around 85 young people aged 6 to 14, supported by a team of volunteer leaders and assistants.

 What do Scouts do?